25 Tools Every Welder Needs – The Ultimate List

 #18 Bandsaw

-This next tool can be a bit of a more expensive tool to have but a bandsaw is a great tool for cutting down metal fast.
-The good news is that you don’t need a big or expensive one starting out.
+This next tool can be a bit more expensive, but a bandsaw is a great tool for cutting down metal fast.
+The good news is that you don’t need a big or expensive start.

-Back in the day, we used smaller bandsaws to cut parts but as my business grew we found the smaller hobby machines just didn’t hold up as well to the wear and tear on the barrings and gears.
+Back in the day, we used smaller bandsaws to cut parts, but as my business grew, we found the smaller hobby machines didn’t hold up due to the wear and tear on the bearings and gears.

-Today we use much bigger saws that are meant to be used in more industrial situations.
-However, if you’re just getting started a smaller bandsaw will work just fine.
+Today, we use much bigger saws meant to be used in more industrial situations.
+However, a smaller bandsaw will work fine if you’re just getting started.

 #19 Plasma Torch